malmarz/website/content/en/slides/aipub/index.md

 ---

+## AI as a Black Box
+- Challenges in understanding AI decision paths
+  - Makes it unpridinctable
+- Efforts towards explainable AI
+  - You can prompt the AI to explain its output
+- Balancing trust with transparency in AI systems
+- Educating users on AI capabilities and limitations

+---

 ### Examples of astonishing Capabilities
   - Recognizes complex patterns unseen by humans
   - Utilizes vast data to make insightful or precise predictions